ibm-cloud-docs/cis/firewall-rule.md

 {{site.data.keyword.cis_full}} firewall rules offer power and flexibility by targeting HTTP traffic and applying custom criteria to block, challenge, log, or allow certain requests.
 {: shortdesc}

 You can create many types of firewall rules.
 However, the number of active rules on your site is limited by your customer plan.
-See the [Plan comparison](/docs/cis?topic=cis-cis-plan-comparison) page for more information on entitlements.
+See [Comparing CIS plans](/docs/cis?topic=cis-cis-plan-comparison) for more information on entitlements.

 The number of active rules per plan is fixed.
 You cannot purchase additional active rules at this time.